Doctor Doom: Fictional character biography

-2010s

-At the start of the "Siege" storyline, Doom, working with the Cabal, demands that Osborn reverse his actions against Namor, but Osborn refuses.
-After a violent attack by the Void, it's revealed that the "Doctor Doom" present was actually a Doombot, which releases nanites that destroy Avengers Tower and force evacuations.
-The real Doom warns Osborn not to strike him again, threatening further consequences.

-It's revealed that the Scarlet Witch at Wundagore Mountain is a Doombot, indicating that the real Wanda was captured by Doom after the House of M event.
-Wanda's enhanced powers resulted from her and Doom's attempt to channel the Life Force to resurrect her children, which ultimately overwhelmed her.
-With Wiccan's help, they sought to use the entity possessing Wanda to restore mutant powers, but the Young Avengers intervened, concerned about the consequences.
-Doom aimed to transfer this entity into himself, gaining god-like powers, but accidentally killed Cassie before Wanda and Wiccan could reclaim those powers from him.
+After the Secret Invasion and the onset of "Dark Reign", Doctor Doom joins the Cabal with Norman Osborn, Emma Frost, Namor, Loki, and the Hood, seeking revenge for his tarnished reputation.
+Soon after, he allies with the isolationist Desturi to seize control of Wakanda.
+Doom severely injures T'Challa, the Black Panther, aiming to take Wakanda's vibranium for his own enhancement.
+However, T'Challa destroys the vibranium stockpile, believing his people can survive without it.

-In "Fantastic Four: Three," a guilt-ridden Doctor Doom, planning to abdicate his throne to Kristoff, is approached by Valeria, who asks for his help with her father.
-Noticing Doom's brain damage and memory loss from a previous battle, she offers to restore his mental faculties in exchange for assisting with the Fantastic Four, which he agrees to.
+A guilt-ridden Doctor Doom, planning to abdicate his throne to Kristoff, is approached by Valeria, who asks for his help with her father.
+Noticing Doom's brain damage and memory loss from a previous battle, she offers to restore his mental faculties in exchange for assisting with the Fantastic Four, to which he agrees.
 Later, Doom attends Johnny Storm's funeral.
-Due to this agreement, Doom is recommended by Nathaniel and Valeria von Doom to join the Future Foundation.
+Due to this agreement, Doom is recommended by Nathaniel Richards and Valeria von Doom to join the Future Foundation.
 Despite an angry attack from the Thing, Mister Fantastic and the Invisible Woman welcome him.
 Valeria learns that Kristoff Vernard is Doom's backup for restoring his memories, so they all head to Latveria, where a brain transfer machine successfully restores Doom's knowledge.
 Although Kristoff offers to return the throne to Doom, he declines, citing a promise to Valeria to help her defeat Mister Fantastic when needed.
 Doom then plans a symposium to defeat the Council of Reeds—alternate versions of Reed Richards trapped in their universe.
 Mister Fantastic, Victor, Valeria, and Nathaniel Richards meet with the supervillain geniuses and Uatu the Watcher about what to do with the Council of Reeds.

-Around this time, von Doom performed brain surgery on the Hulk to separate him from Bruce Banner, extracting the uniquely Banner elements from the Hulk's brain and cloning a new body for Banner, in return for a favor from the Hulk.
-This clone is killed soon afterward.
-Later, Doom is apparently killed by the Mad Celestials, but survives and creates the Parliament of Doom.

-He later returns rule Latveria for a millennium.
-An ill-fated excursion into the alternate universe of the one of Infinity Gauntlets resulted in Reed and Nathaniel Richards rescuing Doom from his own council.